Vito Roberto Palazzolo: Arrest in Thailand and extradition

 At the end of January 2012 Palazzolo moved to Hong Kong with his wife.
 Italian prosecutors soon requested his arrest but Palazzolo fled to Bangkok, Thailand.
-Upon his arrival at Suvarnabhumi Airport in Bangkok, Palazzolo was arrested by Interpol on March 30, 2012.
+Upon his arrival at Suvarnabhumi Airport in Bangkok, Palazzolo was arrested by Interpol on 30 March 2012.
 Thai police had been tipped off by Sicilian Carabinieri officials who had been monitoring Facebook postings by Palazzolo.
-On April 2, Thai police officials met with Italian and South African representatives.
+On 2 April, Thai police officials met with Italian and South African representatives.
 Afterward, the Thais said that a criminal cooperation treaty with Italy allowed to surrender Palazzolo to Italian authorities for deportation, despite the absence of an extradition treaty.
 The South African representatives will not contest the extradition if presented with proof that Palazzolo is the man convicted in Italy.

-On December 20, 2012, a Thai Court ordered the extradition of Palazzolo to Italy.
+On 20 December 2012, a Thai Court ordered the extradition of Palazzolo to Italy.
 His lawyer said that Palazzolo would not appeal, but that he was considering to talk to the Italian prosecutors "to clarify the events linked to the period in which he was a banker in Switzerland.
 As a witness he could shed light on many mysteries and his relations with institutions and representatives of various Italian institutions."

-A year after the decision to extradite him from Thailand and complicated procedures, Palazzolo arrived in Italy.Palazzolo extradited to Italy, SAPA, December 22, 2013 In February 2014, Palazzolo was incarcerated under the Article 41-bis prison regime, usually reserved for dangerous criminals.
+A year after the decision to extradite him from Thailand and complicated procedures, Palazzolo arrived in Italy.
+In February 2014, Palazzolo was incarcerated under the Article 41-bis prison regime, usually reserved for dangerous criminals.

 Leaked documents revealed in April 2016, known as the Panama Papers, show that Palazzolo used the Panama-based law firm Mossack Fonseca to shield seven tax-haven companies in the British Virgin Islands from Italian, South African and Namibian authorities, as well as his business connection with Namibian businessman Zacharias Nujoma, the youngest son of former President Sam Nujoma of Namibia.